The Resurrection or Annihilation of Better Service?

 Market changes are already overwhelming nearly all organizations faster than predicted by futurists.
 This is especially true in the move to digital commerce.
 We are already witnessing the thinning of the ranks in retail companies.
 Those weak in customer service continue to bite the dust.

-Few Companies Walk the Talk
+Few Companies Walk the Talk about Better Service

 What Do Customers Want?

-Here’s what research shows most customers want:
+For instance, here’s what research shows most customers want:

 - Convenience is key!
 Make it easy to reach products or services anytime and anywhere, no confusion.

-- Faster service: long waits are death.
+- Faster service, long waits are death.

-- Helpful self-service options: they don’t want to be stuck in endless automation.
+- Helpful self-service options.
+They don’t want to be stuck in endless automation.

-- Competent service personnel availability online or in person; make it easy.
+- Competent service personnel availability online or in person.
+Make it easy.

 - Positive and personalized engagement at each step of the service process online or in person.
 Incompetent people are unacceptable.
 Train and coach them!